Blindness and Low Vision (Birth - Grade 12) Teacher Certification

 Who are these programs for?

-The Visually Impaired Program and the Orientation and Mobility Certificate Program are designed for candidates with a Bachelor's degree and a minimum 2.50 overall cumulative GPA (2.75 for O&M Certificate).
+The Blindness and Low Vision and the Orientation and Mobility Certificate Program are designed for candidates with a Bachelor's degree and a minimum 2.75 overall cumulative GPA (2.75 for O&M Certificate).
 Both currently certified teachers and candidates with a bachelor's degree and no teaching certificate are eligible to apply for either program.
 Missouri State University does not guarantee the transferability of the Visually Impaired certificate to any other state.
 Candidates who wish to transfer certification from Missouri to their home state should first contact the Department of Education in that state to determine the transferability of this certificate.
-Please click here to review the Post Baccaulaureate Teacher Certification admission criteria.
+Review the Postbaccalaureate Teacher Certification admission criteria.

 How do I apply for these Programs?

-To begin the application process for the VIP program, click here to view the application process.
+To begin the application process for the BLV program, review the application process.

-For more information on the Visually Impaired Certification Program (VIP), or the Orientation and Mobility Program, please contact:
+For more information on the Blindness and Low Vision Certification Program (BLV) or the Orientation and Mobility Program, please contact:

 Lisa Monkres, Admissions Coordinator